rabbierabbie/MERN-Blog/README.md

 # SCS's Blogs
 ### Provides an online platform for surfing through blogs related to Student Counselling Services, IIT (BHU) Varanasi

-This is a MERN stack project with authentication features employing Redux Toolkit for state management.
-The project is for a Single Page Application workflow that uses the Vite Build tool.
+This is a MERN stack project with authentication features, employing Redux Toolkit for state management.
+The project is for a Single Page Application workflow that uses the Vite Build Tool.
 The website was deployed using Render Cloud Application Hosting services.
 [Visit](https://mern-blog-jjlw.onrender.com/)

 Some important features of the project: